lobaro/restic-backup-docker/README.md

 ```

 # Contributing
-Pull Requests to improve the image are always wellcome.
+Pull Requests to improve the image are always welcome.
 Please create an issue about the PR first.

 When behaviour of the image changes (Features, Bugfixes, Changes in the API) please update the "Unreleased" section of the [CHANGELOG.md](https://github.com/lobaro/restic-backup-docker/blob/master/CHANGELOG.md)